-Figure 14 shows the results of edge-based analysis.
+Figure 14 shows the results of applying the edge-based placement strategy.
 Column 2 shows the number of edges in the graph.
-Columns 3-4 show the number of sources and sinks, respectively.
+Columns 3-4 show the number of sources and sinks, respectively; note that we use a slightly different policy for which nodes as marked as sources and sinks compared to Figure 13.
 Columns 5-7 show the number of forward and backward-tainted edges and edges tainted in both directions.
 Column 8 shows the percentage of edges tainted in both directions as a fraction of the number of edges in the graph.

-Columns 9-10 show the number of source- and sink-dependent edges.
-Columns 11-13 show the number of in- and reverse trigger edges and sanitizer edges.
+Columns 9-10 show the number of source-dependent edges and sink-dependent edges.
+Columns 11-13 show the number of in-trigger edges, out-trigger edges, and sanitizer edges.
 Columns 14-16 show the counts for the other kinds of edges computed by the edge-based formulation.
-Finally, columns 17 and 18 show the number of edges needing instrumentation and the savings compared to the naïve approach of instrumenting edges that are both forward- and backward-tainted.
+Finally, columns 17 and 18 show the number of edges needing instrumentation and the savings compared to the naïve approach of instrumenting edges that are both forward- and backwardtainted.
+We highlight particularly noticeable savings in bold.
 (As described in Section 3.3.5, we do not count unneeded sanitization edges when counting edges that require instrumentation.)
-Two key take-aways from this table are as follows:
+Three key take-aways from this table are:

-We see that for most applications, the percentage of edges that are forward- and backward-tainted is quite high, indicating that the underlying dataflow analysis of CAT.NET is quite imprecise, leading to a great deal of connectivity within the dataflow graph.
+- We see that for most applications, the percentage of edges that are forward- and backward-tainted is quite high, indicating that the underlying dataflow analysis of CAT.NET is quite imprecise, leading to a great deal of connectivity within the dataflow graph. - Savings in terms of the number of instrumentation points in the last column of Figure 14 are $6.19 \times$ on average. - In general, our analysis is not as effective at reducing the number of instrumentation points for densely-connected graphs (the last several rows) as it is for the sparser graphs (the first several rows).